animal-tree/Writing-stuff-2/Theories/Velocity-addition-formula.md

 Since multiple measurements may be taken, let $t_k^{(i)} \in \mathbb{R}$ represent each measured constant of the variable $t^{(i)}$, where $k \in \mathbb{N}$ represents the unique index across all reference frames for each taken measurement, as measured by an observer stationary in reference frame $K^{(i)}$.

 - Generating a unique index $k$ for each measurement is easy, without even knowing previous or concurrent indices.
 Just generate an arbitrarily long random hash with a pseudo-random number generator.
-The longer, the more probabilistically secure you can be that the random hash is unique, up to arbitrarily negligible uncertainty.
+The longer, the more probabilistically secure that the random hash is unique, up to arbitrarily negligible uncertainty.
 Therefore all of this is still physically tangible.

 Denote $\Delta x_{t^{(i)}}^{(i)} \coloneqq x_{t_\ell^{(i)}}^{(i)} - x_{t_k^{(i)}}^{(i)}$ and $\Delta t^{(i)} \coloneqq t_\ell^{(i)} - t_k^{(i)}$ as spacetime displacements when $t_k^{(i)} < t_\ell^{(i)}$ (for any $k \neq \ell \in \mathbb{N}$).